AhmedMahrous00/cs283_project_ahmedmahrous/README.md

 # Time Series Generation Project

-This repository contains various Jupyter notebooks that are used for the methods used in the CS283 Project.
+This repository contains various Jupyter notebooks that can be used to replicate my CS283 Project.
 Each method is illustrated in its own notebook.

 ## Notebooks